-- Pants, shorts, dresses, and skirts may be in a variety of fabrics (khakis, cords, cotton, or denim). - Bottoms may be either solid colors or prints. - All bottoms must be in good condition (no rips or frays) and must be at least mid-thigh. - "Dressy" shorts, Capris, and Bermuda shorts are permitted. - Athletic shorts and sweats are not permitted, except in PE class. - Leggings and tights are permitted under tops that cover the student's backside entirely. - Leggings must be opaque/not sheer above the knee.
+- Pants, shorts, dresses, and skirts may be in a variety of fabrics (khakis, cords, cotton, or denim). - Bottoms may be either solid colors or prints. - All bottoms must be in good condition (no rips or frays) and must be at least fingertip length. - "Dressy" shorts, Capris, and Bermuda shorts are permitted. - Athletic shorts and sweats are not permitted, except in PE class. - Leggings and tights are permitted under tops that cover the student's backside entirely without needing to be pulled down. - Leggings must be opaque/not sheer above the knee.